top of page

 CONSULTANT / FOUNDING PARTNER

-In 2019, Sonny served on the Higher Education Committee of 50.
-This body was a national committee of fifty higher education administrators tasked with creating a special report outlining policy recommendations for Congress as it considered renewal of the Higher Education Act.
-The Committee met with members of the House and Senate to address issues of access, affordability, accountability, and transparency.
+Sonny was selected to serve on the Higher Education Committee of 50, a national body of higher education administrators tasked with developing policy recommendations for Congress as it deliberated the renewal of the Higher Education Act.
+The Committee met directly with members of the House and Senate to advise on access, affordability, accountability, and transparency in higher education.

 Rosa Belerique